siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereCommerce/README.md

 * Define components, applications, and environments to automate deployment.
 * Deploy.

-The IBM UrbanCode Deploy plug-in for WebSphere Commerce works with WebSphere Commerce versions 7.0 and earlier.
+The IBM DevOps Deploy plug-in for WebSphere Commerce works with WebSphere Commerce versions 7.0 and earlier.
 All editions, which include Express, Enterprise and Professional, are supported.

 ### Available Steps